 1. Evaluate Your Entire Market

-You can know the whole market based on the above factors.i.e. demographic, psychographic, and geographical factors.
-Also, you can collect data from the public sources and do some thorough research to build an accurate consumer ecosystem.
+You can know the whole market based on the above factors. i.e. demographic, psychographic, and geographical factors.
+Also, you can collect data from public sources and do some thorough research to build an accurate consumer ecosystem.
 Thereby, you can create your marketing campaigns and engage customers.

 How can you extract facts about your customers from various sources :